akuity/awesome-argo/README.md

 * [Kubeflow Katib](https://github.com/kubeflow/katib) is a Kubernetes-native project for automated machine learning (AutoML).
 * [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) is dedicated to making deployments of machine learning workflows on Kubernetes simple, portable, and scalable with Kubeflow.
 * [Metaflow](https://github.com/Netflix/metaflow) is a Python library for building and managing real-life data science projects.
+* [Nixidy](https://github.com/arnarg/nixidy) is a tool to apply the rendered manifest pattern using NixOS-like modules to define Argo CD applications.
 * [Onepanel](https://github.com/onepanelio/onepanel) is the open source, end-to-end computer vision platform.
 * [Orchest](https://github.com/orchest/orchest) is a tool for building data pipelines/workflows.
 It supports Jupyter notebooks and scripts in multiple languages and provides a user friendly UI/browser based editor.
 * [Orkestra](https://github.com/Azure/orkestra) is a cloud-native release orchestration and lifecycle management (LCM) platform for the fine-grained orchestration of inter-dependent Helm charts and their dependencies.